normalian/SentinelAzureOpenAI/Work1.md

 ### 3.2.3 Send a mail the email address
-The last step of Azure Logic Apps is to reply a mail to the email address.
+The last step of Azure Logic App is to reply a mail to the email address.
 The Azure Logic App returns ``text`` obtained from Azure OpenAI for the sender of the email.

 <img width="525" alt="image" src="https://github.com/normalian/SentinelAzureOpenAI/blob/main/img/work1-09.png">